 Quotations

-• a description of how the supplier has the skills and experience to deliver the requirements;
+- a description of how you have the skills and experience to deliver the requirements

 Tendering for Contracts

-• Ensure you fully understand the requirement - ask the procurement officer for clarification on any point if required;
+- ensure you fully understand the requirement - ask the buyer for clarification on any point if required

 Zone C – Decision and Award

-• If you are unsuccessful, request feedback through a debriefing session with the procurement officer;
+- if you are unsuccessful, request feedback through a debriefing session with the buyer

 Zone C - Contract & Supplier Management